AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

  <tbody>
   <tr>
    <td> <p>When designing a message in Campaign, you can now easily insert emoticons in the message body, using a dedicated button.
 They can also be added in the email subject line.
 You can customize the list of available emoticons in the interface.</p>
     <p>For more information about adding emoticons, refer to the <a href="../../delivery/using/defining-the-email-content.md#inserting-emoticons-in-an-email">detailed documentation</a>.
-Learn how to customize the emoticon list.</p>
+Learn how to customize the emoticon list <a href="../../delivery/using/customizing-emoticon-list.md">in this section</a>.</p>
    </td>
   </tr>
  </tbody>